xitu/gold-miner/article/2021/machine-learning-with-android-11-whats-new.md

 And finally security I no longer send data to a server or cloud-based system, I no longer send data out of the device at all thus enforcing security.

----

 ## ML Model Binding Plugin

-> **Note: You need Android Studio 4.1 or above to be able to use the Model Binding Plugin**
+> Note: You need Android Studio 4.1 or above to be able to use the Model Binding Plugin

 **What does the Model Binding Plugin focus on?**